datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 English extract: https://suttacentral.net/mn76/en/sujato

+> Sandaka, these things have been explained by the Blessed One, who **knows and sees**, the perfected one, the fully awakened Buddha: four ways that negate the spiritual life, and four kinds of unreliable spiritual life.
+A sensible person would, to the best of their ability, not practice such spiritual paths, and if they did practice them, they wouldn’t succeed in the procedure of the skillful teaching.”
+>
+> [...]
+>
 > Furthermore, take another teacher who is an oral transmitter, who takes oral transmission to be the truth.
 He teaches by oral transmission, by the lineage of testament, by canonical authority.
 But when a teacher takes oral transmission to be the truth, some of that is well learned, some poorly learned, some true, and some otherwise.
+>
+> [...]
+>
+> What do I **know or see** that I should lead the spiritual life under this teacher?
+This negates the spiritual life.’
+Realizing this, they leave disappointed.
+>
+> [...]
+>
+>
+> “But Master Ānanda, when a mendicant is perfected, would the **knowledge and vision** that their defilements are ended be constantly and continually present to them, while walking, standing, sleeping, and waking?”

 Pali extract: https://suttacentral.net/mn76/pli/ms

+> “cattārome, sandaka, tena bhagavatā **jānatā passatā** arahatā sammāsambuddhena abrahmacariyavāsā akkhātā cattāri ca anassāsikāni brahmacariyāni akkhātāni, yattha viññū puriso sasakkaṁ brahmacariyaṁ na vaseyya, vasanto ca nārādheyya ñāyaṁ dhammaṁ kusalan”ti.
+>
+> [...]
+>
 > Puna caparaṁ, sandaka, idhekacco satthā anussaviko hoti anussavasacco.
-So **anussavena** **itihitihaparamparāya** **piṭakasampadāya** dhammaṁ deseti.
+So anussavena itihitihaparamparāya piṭakasampadāya dhammaṁ deseti.
 Anussavikassa kho pana, sandaka, satthuno anussavasaccassa sussutampi hoti dussutampi hoti tathāpi hoti aññathāpi hoti.
+>
+> [...]
+>
+> Sohaṁ **kiṁ jānanto kiṁ passanto** imasmiṁ satthari brahmacariyaṁ carissāmi?
+‘So abrahmacariyavāso ayan’ti— iti viditvā tasmā brahmacariyā nibbijja pakkamati.
+>
+> [...]
+>
+> “Yo pana so, bho ānanda, bhikkhu arahaṁ khīṇāsavo vusitavā katakaraṇīyo ohitabhāro anuppattasadattho parikkhīṇabhavasaṁyojano sammadaññāvimutto tassa carato ceva tiṭṭhato ca suttassa ca jāgarassa ca satataṁ samitaṁ **ñāṇadassanaṁ** paccupaṭṭhitaṁ: ‘khīṇā me āsavā’”ti?

 ### Notes

-The Blessed One is named "the Blessed One who knows and sees".
+The Blessed One is named "the Blessed One who **knows and sees**".

 Ananda speaks to an assembly of wanderer led by Sandaka.
 He teaches about the four ways that negate the living of the holy life.